lentinj/tp-compact-keyboard/README.md

 ### Other options

-There are a few other options, however they are useless without a custom kernel module handling the keyboard:
+There are a few other options, however they are mostly useless without a custom kernel module handling the keyboard:

+    --sensitivity xx
+        Set sensitivity of trackpoint. xx is hex value 01--09 (although values up to FF work).
     --native-fn-enable
     	By default, F7/F9/F11 generate a string of keypresses that might be useful under windows.
 This stops this, and instead only generates